How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 image-20250715-062436.png

 When the profile is applied, the device downloads and installs the IGEL Managed Hypervisor app.
-Afterward, it downloads the virtual machine from the WebDAV repository.
+Afterward, it downloads the virtual machine from the repository.
 You can now access, start, and stop the virtual machine via the start icon.